 Páramo grasslands are high-altitude ecosystems situated above the timberline but below the permanent snow line.
 Their vegetation is composed mainly of grasses, shrubs, and giant rosette plants.
 Recently, we have seen a surge in interest by municipal governments to protect these landscapes in order to secure a clean water supply for their people.
 Learn more.

-Tropical deciduous forests are dense during the wet summer, but during the dry winter the leaves fall and the canopy opens up, resulting in a wide array of uniquely adapted species.
+Tropical deciduous (or dry) forests are dense during the wet summer, but during the dry winter the leaves fall and the canopy opens up, resulting in a wide array of uniquely adapted species.
 We work with local communities to conserve these fragile forests, with many rare and endemic species, while creating livelihoods for local people.
 Learn more.

 Marine, Coastal and Wetlands